Skip to Main Content

 Research Topic Proposal

 Writing a research topic proposal gives you the opportunity to map out your project and get feedback from your instructor to ensure you're on the right track from the beginning.
+Before you begin writing:

 • Read your instructor's guidelines carefully.
 Don't assume that you know the details of an assignment based on a brief overview in class or hearsay from your classmates.
 If there are written guidelines for your assignment, read them completely--and ask your instructor about anything you do not understand--before you begin.